PineappleCrazy/routelog/README.md

--- Welcome to Routelog! --
+# -- Welcome to Routelog! --

 This nifty program stores your routes and completion progress, allowing you to add and manage routes seamlessly.
-We currently have over 2,000 flights stored, allowing you to keep track of and achieve your flying goals!
+We currently have over 2,000 flights stored, allowing you to keep track of and achieve your flying goals

-|
-|   TUTORIAL FOUND BELOW
-V

-- IF YOU NEED SUPPORT -
+## - IF YOU NEED SUPPORT -

 Reach out on Discord